ChatSecure/ChatSecure-Push-Server/docs/v3/README.md

 Step 4 - Alice's XMPP Server sends `white_list_token` to ChatSecure Push Server.

 Step 5 - ChatSecure Push Server sends `white_list_token` in `push_payload` to Alice.

+#### Pure XMPP
+Instead of Alice's XMPP server connecting to the ChatSecure server through an API it could use an XMPP connection following [legatero](https://github.com/legastero)'s work on [XMPP push](https://github.com/legastero/customxeps/blob/gh-pages/extensions/push.md).
+This would require the ChatSecure Push Server to run an XMPP server in addition to the push API.

 ### Level 3